-Travelling soon?
+Extended Passport Hours!Do you plan on travelling in the summer?
 Apply now for a U.S. passport!
-The U.S. Department of State is expecting an increase in passport applications through 2018.
-Submit your passport application at the Monterey Park Bruggemeyer Library well ahead of your planned travel dates in order to avoid possible delays.
-Residents can take advantage of evening and Saturday appointments.
+The Monterey Park Library will now be accepting passport applications on Sundays from 1 pm to 4 pm by appointment only.
+Submit your passport application well ahead of your planned travel dates in order to avoid possible delays.
+Residents can also take advantage of evening and Saturday appointments at the Library.
 Services are by appointment ONLY.
-Passport hours are: Mondays and Tuesdays: 4 pm to 8 pm, Wednesdays and Thursdays: from 3 pm to 5 pm, and Saturdays: 10am to 12pm.
-Please call (626) 307-1357 to make appointments and/or inquiries.
+Passport hours are: Monday and Tuesdays: 4 pm to 8 pm, Wednesdays and Thursdays: from 3 pm to 5 pm, Saturdays: 10 am to 12 pm, and Sundays: from 1 pm to 4 pm.
+Please call (626) 307-1357 for appointments and/or inquiries.

 The LAMP Literacy Program provides one –to-one tutoring and small group instruction in basic literacy to adult learners.
 Tutoring is conducted by trained volunteer tutors.
 Each learner completes a “Roles and Goals” form and works on meeting those goals.
 LAMP integrates tutoring services with laptop computers, and LCD projectors that can be borrowed from the office by tutors to expand the learning lessons outlined in the Roles and Goals form.
 This program provides English instruction to improve reading, writing and speaking skills to students who have limited exposure with the English Language.
 This program is also referred to as the ABE (Adult Basic Education) Program and students also receive technology support in using the computer lab and the Rosetta Stone software to track their learning progress.